RsqM/RsqM/README.md

     <b>Welcome to my page!</b><br><br>
     <i>
         I'm Rohan.<br>
-        Currently diving deep into Machine Learning and Deep Learning, exploring how models learn, adapt, and (hopefully) don’t overfit their way into oblivion.
-Whether it’s fine-tuning architectures, making sense of messy data, or trying to squeeze out that last bit of performance, I love the process of turning raw data into real insights.
+        Currently deep into Machine Learning and Deep Learning, where models learn, weights adjust, and occasionally, things just refuse to converge.
+Whether it’s fine-tuning architectures, wrangling messy data, or chasing that last bit of performance, I love the challenge of turning numbers into something meaningful.

-Always excited to collaborate on interesting and impactful projects—because the best solutions don’t come from just crunching numbers but from asking the right questions.
-If you're into building smart systems, pushing boundaries, or just geeking out over ML, let’s connect! <br>
+Always excited to collaborate on interesting and impactful projects—because the best models don’t just memorize data; they actually understand it (unlike some frameworks that shall not be named 👀).
+If you're into building smart systems, pushing boundaries, or just agreeing that PyTorch > TensorFlow, let’s connect! <br>
         Stats Below!<br>
     </i><br>
     <a href="https://www.linkedin.com/in/rohan-mahishi-a136b8256/?originalSubdomain=in">